blumilksoftware/internal-meetups/2021-11-17-cryptography/slides/slides.md

         <li>Use available, open-source standards - don't implement your own cryptography</li>
         <li>Kerchoof's principle: <span style="font-style: italic">"A cryptosystem should be secure even if everything about the system, except the key, is public knowledge"</span></li>
         <li>Implement and use the tools correctly</li>
-        <li>Human as the weakest link - force safe passwords (check against blaclists, absolute minimum of 8 characters, maxiumum of at least 64) and 2FA</li>
+        <li>Human as the weakest link - force safe passwords (check against blacklists, absolute minimum of 8 characters, maximum of at least 64) and 2FA</li>
     </ul>
 </section>
 <section>